RobinLinus/treecoin/docs/state-tree.md

 - not random! blocks, transactions and outputs are indexed incrementally.
 Index == precise point in time

 ## Address Index
 The Address Index is a simple structure to query the  balance proof for an address.
-Transaction outputs contain [the balance of an address](transactions.md#address-balance) and therefore the UTXO set growth is `O("number of addresses")` instead of `O("number of transactions")`.
+Transaction outputs contain [the balance of an address](transactions.md#address-balance) and therefore the UTXO set grows like `O("number of addresses")` instead of `O("number of transactions")`.
 Thus we simply sort the set of all UTXO ids by lexicographic order of the corresponding address to get a simple map from address to UTXO id.

 Assuming 1 Million addresses and 40 bit UTXO ids, we get an Address Index size of 5 MB.
 To further scale this approach we can introduce another Merkle tree to chunk the Address Index into chunks of about 500 KB.
 The required overhead for the tree is `O( "number of addresses" / 100000 )` and thus neglectable.